 Homesteading

-A practical guide to the projects, systems, and purchases that are often better delayed until year two.
+A practical guide to the projects, animals, equipment, and upgrades that are often better delayed until year two on a new homestead.

 Homesteading